Harnack Inequalities and Ergodicity of Stochastic Reaction-Diffusion Equation in $L^p$: Abstract

 \section{Abstract}

-We derive Harnack inequalities for a stochastic reaction-diffusion equation with dissipative drift driven by additive rough noise in the $L^p$-space, for any $p \ge 2$.
-These inequalities are used to study the ergodicity of the corresponding Markov semigroup $(P_t)_{t \ge 0}$.
+We derive Harnack inequalities for a stochastic reaction-diffusion equation with dissipative drift driven by additive irregular noise in the $L^p$-space for any $p \ge 2$.
+These inequalities are utilized to investigate the ergodicity of the corresponding Markov semigroup $(P_t)$.
 The main ingredient of our method is a coupling by the change of measure.
-Applying our results to the stochastic reaction-diffusion equation with a super-linear growth drift having a negative leading coefficient, perturbed by a Lipschitz term, indicates that $(P_t)_{t \ge 0}$ possesses a unique and thus ergodic invariant measure in $L^p$ for all $p \ge 2$, which is independent of the Lipschitz term.
+Applying our results to the stochastic reaction-diffusion equation with a super-linear growth drift having a negative leading coefficient, perturbed by a Lipschitz term, indicates that $(P_t)$ possesses a unique and thus ergodic invariant measure in $L^p$ for all $p \ge 2$, which is independent of the Lipschitz term.